 - Visit the exquisitely preserved villages of Magome, Tsumago, and Narai

-- Bathe in the thermal waters at a hot spring
+- Bathe in thermal waters at a natural hot spring

-- Spend 3 nights in Kyoto exploring Japan's cultural capital
+- Spend several nights in Kyoto exploring Japan's cultural capital

 - Wander through the picturesque Kiso Valley